TL;42

 Okay.
 We shared our musings on what Generative AI means, and how to align its potential to your own ethos and company culture.

 Time to play.
-Let's talk about how we use these tools at TakeFortyTwo, what's on our wishlist, and the kind-of-not-there-yet processes of testing and discovery we want to put in place.
+Let's talk about how we use AI tools at TakeFortyTwo, what's on our wishlist, and the kind-of-not-there-yet processes of testing and discovery we want to put in place.

 Hopefully, these can help you spark your own conversations, or you can jump in the comments and let us know how it's going.